 Phantom of the Opera in Broadway NYC: everything you need to know about the musical

-Despite being one of the most award-winning shows in the world, this legendary Broadway musical closed its curtains in April 2023 after 35 years on stage.
+Despite being one of the most award-winning shows in the world, this now legendary Broadway musical closed its doors in April 2023 after 35 years on stage.

-With The Phantom of the Opera on Broadway, you'll take a trip back to late 19th-century Paris.
+With The Phantom of the Opera on Broadway, you'll take a trip back to Paris at the end of the 19th century.
 Oh là là!
-It's impossible not to get goose bumps with this musical set in the imposing Majestic Theater on a stage lit only by candles.
+It's impossible not to get goosebumps watching this musical, which takes place in the imposing Majestic Theater on a stage lit only by candles.
 The only downside is that it's no longer available on Broadway, so you'll have to travel to London or Madrid to see it.

-This strange ghost returned to wreak havoc and became the star of the longest-running musical in Broadway history.
-Here's all the information you need in case this legendary musical returns to the stage.
-In the meantime, you can also check out other Broadway musicals that are still running.
+This strange ghost was up to his old tricks again and became the star of the longest-running musical in Broadway history.
+I'll leave you with all the information in case this legendary musical returns to the stage.
+In the meantime, you can also take a look at other Broadway musicals that are still running.

-How much do tickets for The Phantom of the Opera on Broadway cost?
+How much do tickets to The Phantom of the Opera on Broadway cost?

 Missing out on tickets for The Phantom of the Opera in New York is not an option.
 So take note of these tips.
 We're talking about a world-famous musical, so the best advice I can give you is to buy your tickets online and well in advance.